tommililja/Farse/README.md

 ## Validation

-There are a few different ways to validate parsed values.
+There are a few different ways to validate parsed values:

 ```fsharp
 let! age = "age" ?= age // Custom parser that uses Age.fromByte.